weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-06-writing-cli-tools-with-typescript.md

 date:   2022-05-06 08:00:13 +0100
 categories: typescript, cli
 author: Friedrich Kurz
+excerpt: "There are quite a couple of technology options when it comes to writing a *command-line interface* (CLI) tool.
+TypeScript is a good choice for a couple of reasons including developer-friendliness, static checks, as well as a broad choice of tooling options.
+As with every TypeScript project, there is however an initial setup hurdle.
+We'll have a look at how to set up a TypeScript CLI project with linting, formatting, testing, and packaging to a standalone binary in this post."
 ---
-# Writing CLI tools with TypeScript

 There are quite a couple of technology options when it comes to writing a *command-line interface* (CLI) tool.
 Most modern languages at the very least provide some kind of out-of-the-box support for command-line argument parsing.
 In addition, the ecosystems of modern languages also typically contain at least one mature and feature-rich CLI library.

 To give a few examples, here are some of the libraries and languages I've used recently to write CLIs